 7. Do I have to do traffic school?

 Sometimes, prosecutors offer plea deals that require no traffic school.
-Other times, judge allow defendants to pay higher fines in exchange for not doing traffic school.
+Other times, judges allow defendants to pay higher civil penalties in exchange for not doing traffic school.
 Many times, traffic school is the only way to get illegal passing charges lessened to a non-moving violation, which carries no demerit points or insurance rate increases.10

 Of course, the ideal scenario is for the defense attorney to persuade the prosecutor to dismiss the charges with no penalties whatsoever.

 8. What happens if I ignore my ticket?

 If 90 days pass without you paying the ticket, you can be assessed a delinquency fee, and your license may be suspended.11

 9. What will happen to my commercial driver’s license?